Unsure of how to approach the school

 Do you just know in your gut that your school or community NEEDS to bring mental wellness forward?

 We can help.
-While every school or district culture is different, the advice below comes from our many experiences in all different school environments: small, large, rural, urban, suburban, vocational, independent, regional, and everything in-between.
+While every school or organization is different, the advice below comes from our many experiences in all different environments.

-Also, know that Shine and our Mindmatters Teams have started in schools with the initial advocate being a student, teacher, guidance/social-emotional director, parent/caregiver or administrator.
+Also, know that Shine and our Mindmatters Teams have started in schools and organizations with the initial advocate being a student, teacher, parent/caregiver, employee or administrator.
 The path can be successful in many different ways!

-Firstly, make sure to reach out to whoever oversees guidance, social-emotional learning, or similar if you haven’t already.
-Let them know what you are seeing among your students or peers (or child’s friends, if you are a parent/caregiver), and why you hope to partner with Shine.
+Firstly, make sure to reach out to whoever oversees social-emotional learning, or similar if you haven’t already.
+Let them know what you are seeing among your students or peers, and why you hope to partner with Shine.

 Find out what the next action steps might be.
-These often include getting more info from/about Shine, or pulling together a meeting of other key members of the school community.
-Realize that the school may already be partnering with others or have plans or a curriculum in the works.
+These often include getting more info from/about Shine, or pulling together a meeting of other key members of a school or organization.

 You may want to let them know